gomorpheus/morpheus-docs/provisioning/instances/managing_instances.rst

 Notes
 ^^^^^

-Every Instance has a Notes section for adding useful information about the Instance.
-Notes can be added by selecting the ``ADD NOTES`` button on the bottom of Instance Detail pages.
-Existing notes can be edited by selecting the ``EDIT NOTES``
+Every Instance has a Wiki section for adding useful information about the Instance.
+Wiki can be added by selecting the Wiki tab button on the bottom of Instance Detail pages.
+Instances with associated VMware VM's will bi-directionally sync |morpheus| Instance Wiki content and VMware VM Notes.
+See the :ref:`wiki` Section for more details.

 ..
-TIP:: Markdown Syntax is supported in Instance Notes.
+TIP:: Markdown Syntax is supported in Wikis.